astorDev/nice-shell/makefile/article/index.md

 ## Preparing the Project and Writing Our First Command (Recipe)

+Let's start by creating a new minimalistic ASP .NET Core Project.
+Let's call it `Playground`:

 ```sh
 dotnet new web --name Playground
 ```

+We will do just two small modifications to make our experiment look a little bit nicer.
+First of all, let's make our logs occupy just one line per log:

 ```csharp
 builder.Logging.AddSimpleConsole(c => c.SingleLine = true);
 ```

+Secondly, let's return an object (JSON) instead of just text from the default endpoint:

 ```csharp
 app.MapGet("/", () => new {